JoviMetzger/42Project-Born2beRoot/README.md

 ## Installation

 To complete this project, you need to create a signature.txt file.
 Paste the signature of your machine's virtual disk into the signature.txt file.

-## Subject

-You can find the subject for this project [here](https://cdn.intra.42.fr/pdf/pdf/68785/en.subject.pdf).